grafana/agent/docs/sources/set-up/_index.md

 The following architectures receive active support.

- - macOS: Intel Mac or Apple Silicon
+ - macOS: Either Intel Mac or Apple Silicon
- - Windows: A x64 machine
+ - Windows: An x64 machine
  - Linux: AMD64, ARM64, ARMv6, or ARMv7 machines
- - FreeBSD: A AMD64 machine
+ - FreeBSD: An AMD64 machine

 In addition, best-effort support is provided for Linux: ppc64le.